Kamalnikhil/Renewable-Energy/README.md

-# Renewable Energy Market Analysis in Western New York (WNY)
+# Renewable Energy Market Analysis in New York

 ## Project Overview
-This project analyzes the key factors influencing the adoption of renewable energy in Western New York (WNY).
+This project analyzes the key factors influencing the adoption of renewable energy in New York.
 Using data from multiple sources and applying machine learning models, the study identifies the most impactful parameters and provides actionable insights to support renewable energy growth.

 ## Objectives
 - Understand the economic, social, and technical factors governing renewable energy penetration.